eFrane/vue-sliding-pagination/README.md

 they have been implemented with the `<component :is="paginationComponent">` pattern.

-The `SlidingPaginationDefaultPage` component offers guidance into how a basic component representation page elements should look like.
+The `SlidingPaginationDefaultPage` component offers guidance into how a basic component representing page elements should look like.
 It's unit test can be used as a basis for unit testing custom page components.

 The page component receives the following props: